Finite Groebner bases in infinite dimensional polynomial rings and applications: Monoidal Gr obner Bases

 We begin with an abstract setting.
 Let $\K$ be a field, let $Q$ be a (possibly noncommutative) semigroup with identity (also called a \textit{monoid}), and let $\K[Q]$ be the semigroup ring associated to $Q$ (over $\K$).
 We call the elements of $Q$ the \textit{monomials} of $\K[Q]$.
 Let $P$ be a monoid of $\K$-algebra endomorphisms of $\K[Q]$ (with multiplication in $P$ given by composition).

 Associated to $\K[Q]$ and $P$ is the \textit{skew-monoid ring} $\K[Q] \ast P$, which is formally the set of all linear combinations,

 Multiplication of monomials in the ring $\K[Q] \ast P$ is given by and extended by distributivity to the whole ring.
+Note that $p_{1}q_{2}$ in this expression denotes the result of applying the endomorphism $p_1$ to $q_{2}$ which is in $\K[Q]$ but is not necessarily a monomial.
 The natural (left) action of the skew-monoid ring on $\K[Q]$ makes $\K[Q]$ into a (left) module over $\K[Q] \ast P$ as one can readily verify.\footnote{We must use the skew-monoid ring $\K[Q] \ast P$ instead of the \textit{monoid ring} $\K[Q][P]$ to ensure that $\K[Q]$ is a module.
-The authors of \cite{Aschenbrenner2007} made such a mistake although none of the results there need to be modified except to make this adjustment (the ring structure was not used in their proofs).}
+The authors of \cite{Aschenbrenner2007} made such a mistake although none of the results there need to be modified except to make this adjustment (the ring structure of $\K[Q] \ast P$ was not used in their proofs).}

 We say that a (left) ideal $I \subseteq \K[Q]$ is \textit{P-invariant} if

 Stated another way, a $P$-invariant ideal is simply a $\K[Q] \ast P$-submodule of $\K[Q]$.
 We want to provide a general setting for defining what it means for a $P$-invariant ideal $I$ of $\K[Q]$ to have a $P$-Gr\"obner basis.
 Of specific interest for applications is when $I$ has a finite $P$-Gr\"obner basis, and our main contribution is a sufficient condition on $P$ and $Q$ under which this happens (see Theorem \ref{main_GB_thm}).
 The examples found in the next section will illustrate the usefulness of our general framework.